MicrosoftDocs/architecture-center/docs/reference-architectures/sap/hana-large-instances.md

 - For physical security, access to Azure datacenters is limited to authorized personnel only.
 No customers can access the physical servers.

-For more information, see [SAP HANA Security  &mdash;  An Overview][sap-security].(A SAP Service Marketplace account is required for access.)
+For more information, see [SAP HANA Security  &mdash;  An Overview][sap-security].(An SAP Service Marketplace account is required for access.)

 ## Communities